 We had a question from Pierre Paul Fiest.
 He said, "Should you pre-sear pork tenderloin?"

-Pre-searing gives you several benefits.
+Pre-searing the pork in a hot pan gives you several benefits.
 It pasteurizes the outside or sterilizes it outside right away.
 This can be especially helpful for long cooks if you run into your food smelling really bad during sous vide after 24 to 36 hours when cooking a pork shoulder or a chuck roast, for example.
 This smell is from lactobacillus.
 So you would want to kill that bacteria on the outside of the meat before you begin cooking it.

 Searing it will do that as well as dunking the raw meat in boiling water will remove it.
 Luckily this is something I've never run into, but many people have it occur every time they cook.
 And so pre-searing can help with that.